 1) Easily file in multiple countries in addition to the USA

 The primary advantage of filing a trademark application under the Madrid Protocol is that which it was explicitly designed for: to easily allow a person or a business to gain trademark protection in multiple countries with one filing and one attorney or representative.
 Without the Madrid Protocol, an entity doing business in multiple countries would need to extend resources – time, money, and personnel – individually to each of those countries in which it desired trademark protection.
-The filing party would need to locate and retain local counsel with expertise in the trademark laws and filing process of each specific country – an undertaking eliminated by the Madrid Protocol.
-If you are filing in multiple countries, of which the US is one, then it may be convenient to simply include the US in your Protocol filing.
+The filing party would need to locate and retain local counsel with expertise in the trademark laws and filing process of each specific country, an undertaking that has since been eliminated by the Madrid Protocol.
+If you are filing in multiple countries, including the US, then it may be convenient to simply add the US to your Protocol filing.

 2) Save on filing costs by not hiring a local trademark attorney in each country

-The fees for Madrid Protocol filings vary widely based on the country of origin, the number of countries you’d like protection extended to, which countries those are, and how many classes you’re filing under, but a big advantage of a Madrid filing is the up front cost savings to file that way rather than with direct applications to each intended country or jurisdiction.
-In addition to the filing fees themselves, you’re also able to save on attorney or representative’s fees in each local jurisdiction to which you’re applying for a trademark.
+The fees for Madrid Protocol filings vary widely based on the country of origin, the number of countries you’d like protection extended to, which countries those are, and how many classes you’re filing under.
+A big advantage of a Madrid filing is the up-front savings found by avoiding direct applications to each intended country or jurisdiction.
+In addition to the filing fees themselves, you’re also able to save on attorney or representative fees in each local jurisdiction to which you’re applying for a trademark.
 Standard administrative costs like renewals and changes in ownership information (like name or address) can also be handled centrally through an International Registration rather than on a country-by-country basis, further reducing costs.

 3) Registration can be achieved based on “intent to use” in the USA.

 In the United States, direct national trademark applications can be filed as “intent to use” in commerce, meaning that the requested mark has not yet been used in interstate sales.
 However, registration can’t actually be granted until the mark actually is “in use” in commerce – a transition that requires additional documentation, filing, paperwork, and fees.
-Overseas Madrid Protocol applications, however, can be granted and registered by the United States prior to use in commerce in the U.S. Keep in mind that as an up front consideration this is more convenient; however, upon any subsequent challenge to the trademark in the U.S., the burden of proof as to when the mark did enter use in commerce will fall on the Madrid Protocol registration, which is more difficult to prove than the explicit in use status of a registered national mark.
+Overseas Madrid Protocol applications, however, can be granted and registered by the United States prior to use in commerce.
+Keep in mind that as an up-front consideration this is more convenient; however, upon any subsequent challenge to the trademark in the U.S., the burden of proof as to when the mark did enter use in commerce will fall on the Madrid Protocol registration, which is more difficult to prove than the explicit in-use status of a registered national mark.